aniruddhballal/VenPay/README.md

 10. organise all the word docs into Incessantly.docx
 11. switch to redux, reduxtoolkit instead of local state management - ONGOINGGG
 12. on minimised screen, the price overflows out of the box - but name and desc dont.
+13. on user details page - add a mailto link
+14. user account deletion logic (cascaded) - lol, cru of user was there, no d until now eh